code-arman/Cleanify/README.md

 ### What it does:

 Cleanify converts your Explicit spotify playlists into Clean spotify playlists so you can listen to your favorite playlists where ever you go!
+You can also convert a playlist to only have explicit songs.

 ### How it works: